Joerg-Schultz/PythonKurs/README.md

 is always there to help!

 OK, and if you got completely stuck 😉 ask for help in the course forum.
+And as a last note, we will start every day at 10:00.
+End is usualy between four and five, depending on when your brain starts melting.

 Looking forward to our Python journey,\
 Joerg Schultz